 Some actions that can be taken in a laboratory or workshop might include:

-- Allow access to food and water: The learner must be allowed to have a drink and fast-acting carbs with them to manage blood sugar levels, especially during a hypo.
+• Allow access to food and water: The learner must be allowed to have a drink and fast-acting carbs with them to manage blood sugar levels, especially during a "hypo".
+This should be allowed in the lab/workshop, despite this not being the normal situation in such an environment.

 Advice about diabetes more generally can be found here: